Coming to Ireland

 What do I need to apply?

-To be eligible to apply online, you must be:
+To be eligible for the Coming to Ireland process you must be:

 • Returning OR moving to the Republic of Ireland in the next 45 days